valehelle/srs/pages/auth/login.md

-## This is an example of login for version 2
+# This is the login documentation